oroinc/documentation/commerce/user_guide/system/menu/menu_frontend.rst

   .. image:: /user_guide/img/system/menus/frontend_menu_10.png
      :class: with-border

-* the function *!is_logged_in()* stands for the *non-registered users*.
+* The *!is_logged_in()* function stands for the *non-registered users*.
 If entered, only the unregistered users are enabled to view the corresponding menu item.

-* the function *config_value('some_identifier')* limits visibility of the corresponding menu item upon specifying the certain value.
-To enable this function, proceed with the following steps:
+* The *config_value('some_identifier')* function limits visibility of the corresponding menu item upon specifying the certain value.

-  a) Enter the function in the **Condition** field.
-  b) Specify the exact value instead of *some_identifier*, on the basis of which the function will be customized (e.g. *oro_tax.tax_enable*, meaning that the menu item will become visible upon enabling *Taxation* through the System configuration in the management console).
+  As an example, let us make the *About* section in the front store visible to customers with configured taxes.
+For this, we need to:

+  a) Customize the *config_value('some_identifier')* function with the required value instead of *some_identifier*.
+In our case, it is the *oro_tax.tax_enable* value.

+  b) Click **Save** on the top right of the About menu page to save the changes.

-  c) Enable the *Taxation* following the :ref:`Configure Tax Calculation <user-guide--taxes--tax-configuration--calculation>`.
+  b) Enable *Tax Calculation* in the system configuration.
+More information on tax configuration can be found in the relevant :ref:`Configure Tax Calculation <user-guide--taxes--tax-configuration--calculation>` topic.

-  d) Click **Save**.
+  c) Click **Save** on the top right of the Tax Calculation configuration page.

+  The steps are illustrated below:

      .. image:: /user_guide/img/system/menus/frontend_menu_11.png
         :class: with-border